 This trope is frequently done for the purpose of warning about addictions, and the depiction can often come across as Anvilicious.
 Other times, this trope will be employed in a less serious and more light-hearted fashion.

 Can also apply to situations where a vice that's named after a person is used in a sentence as if it were a person.
-As in "My friends Jack [Daniels], Jim [Beam], and Joe [Camel]."
+As in "My friends Jack [Daniels], Jim [Beam], Joe [Camel], and Mary [Jane]."
 Additionally, a woman may invoke the Heartbreak and Ice Cream trope by saying she has new boyfriends, Ben and Jerry.
 Someone may also invoke self-intimacy by saying that their date is Jill (based on representing the thumb and index finger as "J" and the other three fingers as "I, L, L") or Rosie Palms.

 - An anti-smoking PSA done in limited animation (more a series of still drawings) featured a character named "Johnny Smoke", an anthropomorphic cigarette as a ruthless Western killer.